February 2016 | By iAdControl.com

 The information architecture of a website is critical to SEO as well.
 Even the best content in the world is useless if it is not arranged in the most user-friendly way with affordances throughout the user journey.
 A website built solidly from the ground up, with the right content in the right place looks good to algorithms and visitors alike.

 If your website is not mobile-responsive such as the layout is not rendering nicely on mobile or tablets, typography is too small, user's have to zoom in, images are overlapping content, and so forth then you are likely to lose potential customers.
 Website's that are thoroughly optimised for mobile are more likely to be listed in mobile search engines.
 It will also display 'Mobile-friendly' in the mobile results page for Google and Bing just underneath the website link.

 Last but not least, it is important to have earned some social media presence beyond the confines of your website itself.
 Sometimes mastering the techniques mentioned above can still leave a part of the SEO puzzle missing for your online business, therefore adopting social media can bring more attention to your product or services from different channels.
-SEO factors are increasingly taking into consideration the impact of social media citations and posting regular valuable content, especially having a Google+ My Business Page will definitely take it up a gear or two.
+SEO factors are increasingly taking into consideration the impact of social media citations and posting regular valuable content, especially having a Google My Business Profile will definitely take it up a gear or two.